 Life is never going to stop being scary, but lately, I’m finding that I don’t really need much beyond whimsy and peace, laughter and love, friends and family.
-I’m not in a rush to grow up and hurry past all of my mistakes anymore, and instead, embracing the lessons if I can find them.
+I thought I was in a huge rush to grow up and hurry past all of my mistakes, but I’m not anymore and instead, embracing the lessons if I can find them.
 My success in life is measured by things like campfire dinners, swims in rivers, pitches climbed, miles driven—in takes and falls and sends.
 I’m successful because I am happy doing all of these things.

 Maybe I am growing up.